 - Roofs with parapets

-Sprayed polyurethane foam case.
-In roofs with parapets, the spray foam will first be applied on the meeting point.
-It must be extended along the parapet, gradually reducing the thickness.
-In case of elastomer finishing, when possible it must be extended to the coping, or otherwise at least to a height of 10 cm higher than that of the foam.
+Case of sprayed polyurethane foam.
+In roofs with parapets, the projection will be carried out first on the meeting line.
+The foam projection must be extended along the parapet with a gradual decrease in thickness.
+In case of elastomer finish, this shall be extended if possible up to the coping, or otherwise at least to a height of 10 cm higher than that of the foam.

 - Roofs without parapets

-- Points where façades meet enclosures in contact with the ground:
+- Joint façades with enclosures in contact with the ground: